openmc-dev/openmc/docs/source/methods/introduction.rst

 governed by a number of `probability distributions`_.
 For instance, given a particle traveling through some material, there is a probability distribution for the distance it will travel until its next collision (an exponential distribution).
-Then, when it collides with a nucleus, there is associated probability of undergoing each possible reaction with that nucleus.
+Then, when it collides with a nucleus, there is an associated probability of undergoing each possible reaction with that nucleus.
 While the behavior of any single particle is unpredictable, the average behavior of a large population of particles originating from the same source is well defined.